Dichotomy for Digraph Homomorphism Problems: Proofs

 \subsection{PreProcessing and List Update}

-We first show that the standard properties of consistency checking remain true in our setting -- namely, that if the PreProcessing algorithms succeed then $f$ remains a homomorphism consistent with the lists $L$ if it was before the PreProcessing.
+We first show that the standard properties of consistency checking remain true in our setting -- namely, that if the Preprocessing algorithm succeeds then $f$ remains a homomorphism consistent with the lists $L$ if it was before the Preprocessing.